xiaoyu2006/math-competition/CONTRIBUTING.md

 Click the `Compare & pull request` button, review your changes and write pull request messages.

 If I'm satisfied, I'll merge it into my `master branch` from your `master branch`.(Not always `master`) You've done your contributing!

+## Report issue
+You can also report issue [here](https://github.com/xiaoyu2006/math-competition/issues).